viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 #### Board control

+The [board](/components/board) component is the signal wire hub of a robot.
-The board component is named "local" and controls a Raspberry Pi onboard the Viam Rover.
+For the Viam Rover, the board component is named `local` and controls a Raspberry Pi on the Viam Rover.
 With it, you can control the states of individual GPIO pins on the board.

 ![Screenshot of the board panel in the CONTROL tab, including fields to get and set GPIO pin states.](../img/try-viam/board-panel.png)